How do you clean Magnalite pots which were flooded with water and marsh mud during Hurricane Katrina. They were under water about six weeks.

 You might check it out.

 I know it cost a pretty penny especially after collecting the whole set but come on.
 Who would want to eat out of that dirty pot.
-I feel you can't wash that away.
-To many horrible memories.
-Just throw them away and start over.
-Like so many other people have been doing.
-Take it one pot at a time.
-I lost mine as well.

 For those of you who don't understand that just buy new isn't in the equation when it comes to the point that you have nothing else especially a house and cant afford to buy new ones it is cheaper to buy new or contact the company and find out if they would replace them and if they do than you could put another post up here and let the rest of us know.
 Just remember that not all people can afford to just go out and spend 200 dollars on a new set of pots.